-When you fly with a TOPS member helicopter tour operator, you can be assured that your safety is our first priority.
+When you fly with a TOPS member operator, you can be assured that your safety is our first priority.

-The FAA allows helicopter operators to provide tours under two different sets of rules, Part 91 and Part 135 (named after the section in the FAA rules the operator must follow).
+The Federal Aviation Administration (FAA) allows air tour operators to provide “tour” flights under two different sets of rules, Federal Aviation Regulations (FARs) Part 91 and Part 135 (named for the section in the FAA rules the aircraft operators must follow).

 In contrast, Part 135 rules are written to govern commercial operations, such as professional tours, charter and air taxi.
 These operations have very detailed and strict operational requirements.
 Additionally, they must adhere to legal aspects as well as much higher standard of safety requirements than Part 91 operated aircraft.
 Pilots must also go through more training than those flying for a Part 91 operation.

 TOPS takes the FAR Part 135 rules to the next level!
 In addition to requiring operators to operate under Part 135, the program includes many additional safety and operational requirements above and beyond the FAA rules, and is constantly enhancing its requirements in a dedication to continuous improvement.
 Due to this added layer of safety focus, here is what you can expect from a TOPS operator tour:

 - Your flight will not be conducted as a thrill ride – the maximum angle of bank (turns) must be less than 30 degrees and pitch (nose up or down) must be less than 10 degrees, with smooth transitions.

 - All aircraft are equipped with Emergency Locator Transmitters (ELTS).